Top 20 Most Popular Senegalese Foods & Dishes

 11. Dibi: Grilled Lamb

-Dibi is a piece of grilled lamb piece whose specificity is its types of cooking: first en papillote then grilled, and served with onion rings.
+Dibi is a piece of grilled lamb piece whose specificity is its type of cooking: first en papillote then grilled, and served with onion rings.
 You get a slice of tender meat and a divine taste.

 12. Pastel and Fataya